 - Scores by segment

-After analyzing the information on a driver, refer to the Improve area to find suggested actions and other resources to improve the driver score.
+After analyzing the information on a driver, refer to the Improve tab on that dashboard to find suggested actions and other resources to improve the driver score.
 To learn more about this, see Developing your leadership skills with Improve.

 Viewing question scores